Bitpanda review and comparison

 Comparing Bitpanda to Kraken is a bit like comparing apples to oranges.
 Bitpanda is a brokerage service that aims to simplify the buying process by selling cryptocurrency directly to the user.
 Kraken, on the other hand, is a trading platform aimed at more experienced traders.

-That’s also the reason why the price on kraken will be substantially low than Bitpanda since they don’t charge the premium for the brokerage service.
+That’s also the reason why the price on Kraken will be substantially low than Bitpanda since they don’t charge the premium for the brokerage service.
 Kraken’s fees schedule shows a 0.26% fee at max while Bitpanda is 1.49%.
+Although, the introduction of Bitpanda Pro means you can now trade for a cheaper rate of between 0.10% and 0.15%.

-To sum it up, if you’re an experienced trader you can get a cheaper price on Kraken.
-However, if you’re just starting out I personally believe the simplicity of the process on Bitpanda is worth the extra money.
+To sum it up, if you’re an experienced trader you can get a cheaper price on Bitpanda Pro.
+If you’re just starting out I personally believe the simplicity of the broker service on Bitpanda is worth the extra money.

 Bitpanda vs. Coinmama